Jbleezy/BO2-Reimagined/README.md

 * Improved perk machine flicker
 * Added falling hands anim from Origins
 * Added crafting sound and item pick up sound
+* Changed afterlife doors need power hint string from "Door needs power" to "Power must be turned on"
+* Changed Gondola need power hint string from "Gondola requires Power" to "Power must be turned on"
 * Removed player spawn point in the Acid Trap
 * Zombies spawn in the Docks Gates zone when players are in the Docks zone (and vice versa)
 * Fixed afterlife icon showing when initially in afterlife at the start of the game